Aircraft Manufacturing & Inventory Trends

-Date May 2018
+Date May 2019

 Approximate net recovery on cost*

 Inventory intended for active platforms: Like automobiles, aircraft manufacturers are continually phasing models in and out of production.
 Inventory manufactured or warehoused for active platforms or current models typically retains more value than inventory servicing retired models.
 While planes certainly remain in operation for many years after they are discontinued, predicting the need for replacement parts becomes more of a challenge.
-Due to the specialized nature of products and the economics of order size efficiencies, manufacturers often produce more parts than are ordered and keep the extra quantity on hand as “spares.”
+Due to the specialized nature of products and the economics of order-size efficiencies, aircraft manufacturers often produce more parts than are ordered and keep the extra quantity on hand as “spares.”
 Inactive spares typically retain minimal value in a liquidation scenario.

 Raw material lead times impact value: Some aircraft components require the use of specialty metals in proprietary forms to meet performance requirements.
 These alloys may be lighter or have different chemical properties that enable materials to wear longer and withstand greater stress.
 But the lead times for these raw materials can be lengthy – six or more months in some cases.
 Manufacturers producing these types of products including castings, forgings, various nickel alloys, and aviation-grade aluminum and titanium, among other alloys, should be procuring these materials subject to existing orders or LTAs.
 If a company faced liquidation, those raw materials would likely retain a higher value, as the customer contracting the parts would be motivated to purchase in order to move to a new supplier, minimizing disruption and production delays.
 In some cases, these metals are being purchased from the OEM or the agent of the OEM, increasing the likelihood that they would want to buy them back in a liquidation.